 - Wash your car/boat/caravan on an area of lawn where possible.

 - Shorten your shower.
-Contact us for a free shower timer to make this easier.*
+Visit your council reception & ask for your free shower timer to make this easier.**

 - Check out our smart water play ideas to keep your kids cool and your water use low.
 If your children like to play under the sprinkler, or they have toys that attach to the hose, they can use these to keep cool.
 Use a timer and don’t forget to turn the water off at the end.

 - Use water from your rain water tank or grey water wherever possible.